ocsigen/ocsigen.github.io/talks/tutochat.md

 and the source code of the sides with the solution of exercices [on Github](https://github.com/ocsigen/quickstart-guide).

+{.comment}
+Refer to the main <a href="https://ocsigen.org/tuto/latest/manual/basics" target="_blank">one page user manual</a>
+to get more explanations.

  </slip-body>
 </slip-slip>
 <slip-slip style="width: 33.33%;" auto-enter scale="0.3333" delay="1">